MarcoIeni/release-plz/docs/src/github/README.md

    guide.
 2. Add your cargo registry token as a secret in your repository following [this](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) guide.
-To be compatible with the examples below, name the secret `CARGO_REGISTRY_TOKEN`.

 As specified in the `cargo publish` [options](https://doc.rust-lang.org/cargo/commands/cargo-publish.html#publish-options):
 - The token for [crates.io](https://crates.io/) shall be specified with the `CARGO_REGISTRY_TOKEN` environment variable.
-- Tokens for other registries may be specified with environment variables of the form `CARGO_REGISTRIES_NAME_TOKEN` where `NAME` is the name of the registry in all capital letters.
+- Tokens for other registries shall be specified with environment variables of the form `CARGO_REGISTRIES_NAME_TOKEN` where `NAME` is the name of the registry in all capital letters.

 ## 3. Setup the workflow